rongqingpin/Cheatsheets/git.md

     4. `$ git add <...>`
     5. `$ git commit -m “<explanatory texts about this change>”`
     6. `$ git remote add <name> <url_of_online_repository>`
+        * if copied from another online repositories, may need to reset url (see `make changes / rename a repository`)
     7. `$ git push -u <name> master` (`-u`: git remembers the name and branch; next time can be omitted)

 - generate README file (locally)